nick-w-nick/ts-loggly-bulk/README.md

 ### Bulk Logging

-When `isBulk: true` (default), logs are automatically batched and sent every 5 seconds or when 100 logs accumulate:
+When `isBulk: true` (default), logs are automatically batched and sent on an interval or when the buffer has reached the configured size.

 ```ts
 // In bulk mode, logs are automatically batched